 4: Take only what you need

-You will (or should) have a packing checklist of camping items you would need to take with you, but not everything needs to go on every camping trip.
-Considering such things as the weather forecast, trip length, planned activities and the available facilities, take only what you need and especially leave home any bulky but unnecessary items.
+You will (or should) have a checklist of what to take camping, but not everything needs to go on every camping trip.
+Considering such things as the weather forecast, trip length, planned activities and the available facilities, leave at home any bulky but unnecessary items.

 5: Think camping before you buy